 This weekend five hundred members of the neo-Nazi Nordic Resistance Movement take to the streets of Gothenburg.
 Perhaps liberal politicians unsure of how to crush the group without destroying freedom of speech should seek the answer on the other side of the divide: the parliamentary far-right.

+The scenes of neo-Nazi scuffles with counter-protesters and police this week came not from Charlottesville but Gothenburg.
 On Saturday the ultra-far-right Nordic Resistance Movement (NRM) faced battles with the police after some of its members protesting in the city deviated from an agreed route, leading to the arrests of both NRM demonstrators (including their leader, Simon Lindberg) and counter-protestors.
 Unlike Trump, the Swedish Prime Minister, Stefan Löfven, was quick to criticise the Fascist march, saying that “democracy has a right to defend itself”, and the arrest of their leader led the NRM’s spokesperson, Pär Öberg, to say that it was likely “the last time” the group will seek police permission to demonstrate.

 This of course does not mean that the NRM will never again take to the streets.
 Far from it.
 They will return and, without police protection, their uncontrolled presence will be of increased danger to the general public: physically and ideologically.

 “The NRM will return and, without police protection, their uncontrolled presence will be of increased danger to the general public: physically and ideologically.”